oicr-ibc/cssscl/README.rst

      $ cssscl build_dbs -btax -c -blast -nt 2 PATH_TO/test_data/TRAIN.fa PATH_TO/taxon/

 By default all databases will be outputted to the DIR where the TRAIN.fa resides (note that all paths provided in the examples above are using absolute/full paths to the files/directories).
-The above command will build three databases (blast, compression and kmer dbs) for sequences in the training set.
+The above command will build three databases (blast, compression and the kmer db) for sequences in the training set.

 The cssscl's ``build_dbs`` module requires two positional arguments to be provided:

      | 1. a file in the fasta format (e.g. TRAIN.fa as in the example above) that specifies the collection of reference genomes composing the training set.
      |